"A Structural Approach Rooted in a System of Turns"

 The Argentine Tango dance has a beautiful and equally utilitarian structure.
 We articulate it in easily comprehensible language.
 We use clearly-defined concepts, and correspondingly-clearly teachable fundamental corporal, technical, and musical elements to introduce and work with this structure.

 Every tango dancer can learn and understand this structure.
 From that understanding (s)he can gain amazing insight into the possibilities of the dance and the music for expression and for connecting to other human beings; and find his or her (or a couple's) dance transforming in ways that reflect a unique identity.
 This is unapologetically knowledge-driven learning.
+It takes some time, and it takes engaging the mind for sure, but it is here and you can learn it.
+It is a lot easier than many things most people do in their daily lives!
+But you must first believe the dance is worthy of respect, and give it that respect.
+Then you can learn it, then you can own it.

 Some parts of learning this dance are NOT subject to interpretations and opinions, because they are subject and subordinate to FACTS.
-Learning the tools to dance tango well need not be a subject of mystery, secrets, and vague and loosely outlined ideas.
+Learning the tools to dance tango well need not be a subject of mystery, secrets, and vague and loosely outlined half-baked ideas.

-A tango dancer gradually develops his or her unique voice in the dance as (s)he first learns, then comes to own, those parts of the dance that are definitely NOT subjective.
+A tango dancer gradually develops his or her unique voice in the dance as (s)he first learns, then comes to own, those parts of the dance that are NOT subjective.

 The structure of the tango dance is not subjective.
 Learning it requires no decoding of confusing or contradictory information.
 Equally important: it is not style-dependent.